NeutrinoCodes/Examples/Gravity/README.md

 The simulation can be terminated by pressing "ESC" on the keyboard or by pressing the "CROSS" button on the gamepad.

-Pressing "3" on the keyboard, the 3D graphics output will switch to a side-by-side 3D stereoscopic projection.
+Pressing "B" on the keyboard, the 3D graphics output will switch to a side-by-side 3D binocular projection.
-Pressing "2" on the keyboard will restore the usual 3D monoscopic projection.
+Pressing "M" on the keyboard will restore the usual 3D monocular projection.

 **For the compilation of this example please follow the generic instructions written in the README.md file in the "Examples" root directory.**